 *The views expressed in this article solely represent the views of the author, not the views of the Chicago Thinker.

 Rachel Ostergren is the Chicago Thinker’s Chief of Staff.
-As a rising third year, she plans on double majoring in Public Policy Studies and Jewish Studies.
+She is a senior double majoring in Public Policy Studies and Jewish Studies.
 She is also involved with Chabad on campus.
 Rachel is from Fruitland, Iowa, and loves reading, playing the piano, listening to jazz, and doing crosswords.